SSCHAcode/CellConstructor/README.md

 4. Compute the phonon dispersion along high-symmetry paths
 5. Extract harmonic randomly displaced configurations according to the dynamical matrix.

-And also many others cools features!
+And also many others cool features!

 ## Requirements